VirgilSecurity/demo-twilio-backend-nodejs/docs/secure_chat.md

 ![IPMessaging](https://github.com/VirgilSecurity/virgil-demo-twilio/blob/master/Images/exchanging_messages.png)

+History sync can be done by either:

+1. Storing and re-sending EncMsg when needed
+2. Re-encrypting OrgEncMsg (if server has one) and sending to User1/User2

 ## Message Encryption

 1. The Sender searches for all recipients on Virgil Service and receives a list of their *ClientCard*s (considering all devices).